- Case Study -

 BOXXER CONCEPT

 "Boxxer" challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
-The interface affords box manipulation with dual VR controllers or hand and finger tracking.
+The interface allows box manipulation with dual VR controllers or hand and finger tracking.
 A player's score factors total attempts, elapsed time, and the unfilled space remaining at the end of a round.
 The dramatic lighting and dynamic camera angles in these renders came together in Autodesk 3ds Max.

 "Boxxer" generates box dimensions in real-time with heuristics instead of a lookup table.
 The procedural generator adapts dynamically to a player's strategy.
 The more skillful the player, the more capable the app's intelligent agent becomes by steadily improving its ideal performance model and prediction accuracy.
-"BOXXER" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."
+"Boxxer" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."

 "Boxxer" challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
-The interface affords box manipulation with dual VR controllers or hand and finger tracking.
+The interface allows box manipulation with dual VR controllers or hand and finger tracking.
 A player's score factors total attempts, elapsed time, and the unfilled space remaining at the end of a round.
 The dramatic lighting and dynamic camera angles in these renders came together in Autodesk 3ds Max.

 "Boxxer" generates box dimensions in real-time with heuristics instead of a lookup table.
 The procedural generator adapts dynamically to a player's strategy.
 The more skillful the player, the more capable the app's intelligent agent becomes by steadily improving its ideal performance model and prediction accuracy.
-"BOXXER" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."
+"Boxxer" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."

 "Boxxer" challenges players to fill a large box with smaller boxes, leaving the least possible unfilled space.
-The interface affords box manipulation with dual VR controllers or hand and finger tracking.
+The interface allows box manipulation with dual VR controllers or hand and finger tracking.
 A player's score factors total attempts, elapsed time, and the unfilled space remaining at the end of a round.
 The dramatic lighting and dynamic camera angles in these renders came together in Autodesk 3ds Max.

 "Boxxer" generates box dimensions in real-time with heuristics instead of a lookup table.
 The procedural generator adapts dynamically to a player's strategy.
 The more skillful the player, the more capable the app's intelligent agent becomes by steadily improving its ideal performance model and prediction accuracy.
-"BOXXER" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."
+"Boxxer" derives from my 2017 EDUDEV blog post, "Making A Puzzle App With Unity."